ljwitsme/reddit-crawler-app/README.md

 The application works with any Reddit submission URL.
 Some examples for testing:

 - `https://www.reddit.com/r/singapore/comments/1t6tvf3/minimum_occupation_period_for_executive_condos/`
-- Any post from `r/AskReddit`, `r/news`, `r/explainlikeimfive`, etc.

-Each URL crawl adds to the database.
 The data accumulates across crawls until the volume is wiped with `docker compose down -v`.

 ---